lannooo/OmniSafeEval/README.md

 ### Data Sources

-Omni-UBench is constructed by integrating publicly available safety and evaluation datasets across different modalities.
-The following table lists all benchmark sources supported by Omni-UBench.
+This framework is constructed by integrating publicly available safety and evaluation datasets across different modalities.
+The following table lists all benchmark sources supported.

 | Modality | Source            | Repo ID                                                    |
 | :------: | :---------------- | :--------------------------------------------------------- |